gorkemunuvar/Distance-Between-Locations/README.md

 You sould firstly make sure that you have Docker installed on your machine.

-To create a Docker image run:
+To create a Docker image, run:

 ```
 docker build -t <your image name>:latest .
 ```

-To create a docker container from the Docker image run:
+To create a docker container from the Docker image, run:

 ```
 docker run -it <your image name>